elimbaum/TrinketPinball/README.md

 Download this repository as a zip and rename the folder `ewm`.
 Then move that folder into your Arduino sketchbook's `libraries` folder.
 To use in a sketch, select the library from **Sketch** > **Include Library**.

 ## API
 The pinball API includes functions for controlling the speaker, DC motor, servo motor, 7-segment displays, and internal EEPROM.
-Most campers should needn't stray too far from this functionality.
+Most campers shouldn't need to stray too far from this functionality.

 Most library components contain *public-facing functions*, intended for use by campers, as well as other advanced-use (but still technically public) functions.